gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-25-a-model-citizen.markdown

 	See `li3 help COMMAND` for more information on a specific command.

 So what have we just done?
 Well, this is the Lithium console - it's a command line utility that can do helpful jobs for you!
 It's nothing to be scared of, and it can help you out quite a bit!
 We're going to use the "create" command.
-I suggest you try "./libraries/lithium/console/li3 help create" to find out a bit more about this!
+I suggest you try `./libraries/lithium/console/li3 help create` to find out a bit more about this!

-> A lot of people alias this command so they can type "li3" rather than banging in the full path to the command.
-That's probably a good idea but I'll stick with the full path!
+> A lot of people alias this command so they can type `li3` rather than banging in the full path to the command.
+That's probably a good idea but I'll stick with the full path because I have multiple Lithium installs on my system :-)

 Righty-ho, let's create our "Employees" model.